DebalGhosh100/blocks/examples/04-ssh-remote-execution/README.md

 - All 3 servers execute simultaneously: **5 minutes**
 - **Time saved: 10 minutes (67% faster!)**

-With more servers, the time savings multiply!
+With more servers or longer-running commands, the time savings multiply!
 The key advantage is that all servers execute their full command chain in parallel, with real-time log streaming for each.

+## Automatic Sudo Password Handling

+The framework **automatically handles sudo password authentication** for you:

+- ✅ No need to configure passwordless sudo on remote servers
+- ✅ Password from `machines.yaml` is automatically injected for sudo commands
+- ✅ Uses secure `echo 'password' | sudo -S command` pattern
+- ✅ Works with any command containing `sudo`
+- ✅ No manual intervention required

+Simply include `sudo` in your commands and the framework handles the rest!

 ## Variable Interpolation with SSH